Homothetic Killing horizons in generic Vaidya spacetimes: Notations Basic Set Up

 which are not equivalent for a CKH, see \cite{Jacobson:1993pf}.

 Furthermore, a little manipulation with equation \eqref{cnftr} to \eqref{ckh_condition} yields the following relations

 and

 Motivated by equation \eqref{kappa11relation}, $\kappa_1 = \bar{\kappa}_1$ can be thought of as the conformally invariant description of surface gravity \cite{Nielsen:2017hxt}.
-Alternatively, in \cite{Nielsen:2017hxt}, this has been called the geometric surface gravity of the corresponding Killing horizon or conformal Killing horizon.
+Alternatively, in \cite{Nielsen:2017hxt}, this has been called the geometric surface gravity of the corresponding KH or CKH.

 In contrast, in \cite{sultana2004conformal}, it was argued that $\bar{\kappa}_2$ should be considered a better candidate to define surface gravity, since it measures the extent to which the parameterization of the null geodesic congruence, represented by the conformal Killing trajectories on CKH, is not affine.
-Therefore, from equation \eqref{kappa123relation}, we can see that an important difference between the properties of surface gravity on the Killing horizons and that on the conformal Killing horizons is that in the former case, the surface gravity along each Killing trajectory on the Killing horizon is constant, while in the latter case it scales up or down with $\lambda$ along the conformal Killing trajectories generating the conformal Killing horizon.
+Therefore, from equation \eqref{kappa123relation}, we can see that an important difference between the properties of surface gravity on the KHs and that on the CKHs is that in the former case, the surface gravity along each Killing trajectory on the KH is constant, while in the latter case it scales up or down with $\lambda$ along the conformal Killing trajectories generating the CKH.
 Additionally, in \cite{sultana2004conformal}, a proposal for the zeroth law has been put forward, showing that